It's probably time to retire (and refresh) these five clothing items.

 If the fabric shrank or your body changed shape and they’re now too tight, that’s another reason to throw them out.
 “If your underwear is too tight, you can cause vaginal and vulva irritation,” women’s health expert Jennifer Wider, MD, previously told Health.
 That’s especially true for thongs; if the fabric wedged in your butt checks is too tight or irritates you, a skin infection could result—so chuck and replace.

-To replace: We love Cosabella 'Never Say Never' Hipster Briefs.
-While not cheap, they're ultra-comfy and manage to hold their shape exceptionally well, even after multiple washes.
+To replace: We are fans of Cosabella 'Never Say Never' undies.
+While not cheap, they manage to hold their shape exceptionally well, even after multiple washes.

 There’s a reason why bras are categorized as delicates.
 “Even when you’re treating your bras like gold, most start to lose their shape, support, or elasticity at around six months to a year depending on the frequency of wash and wear,” explains Reebok’s senior Innovation apparel designer Danielle Witek.
 “Water, detergent and heat will start to destroy the structure of a typical bra.”